AliceAAtalla/Trybe--Exercises/HTML-CSS/exercises-Day1/Readme.md

 This is a webpage to show the dinner menu for a restaurant.
 We've created the initial table with three columns for the meal, ingredients, and price.
 Now, add three rows of data to the table, one row for each meal.

+<h2>Project:Recipe Book</h2>

+<h3>Create a web page with your favorite recipes!

+The recipe book should have a table of contents linking to each recipe below, using internal links.
+Each recipe should have a table for the ingredients, a list of details, and a list and/or paragraphs of the steps required.
+If you use recipes from the internet, be sure to add a link to the website.

+Use CSS to style the recipe book, using a mix of the simple selectors and colors that you've learned.</h3>